 A brief history

 In the 1930s, something totally new: Ally Pally became home to the ‘race for television’, the BBC and the world’s first tv station.
 Then War again, this time the Palace took on an ingenious, beam-bending role.
 The swingin’ 60s established us as one of music’s iconic venues – the Rolling Stones, Pink Floyd played, followed by more: Led Zeppelin, BB King, Queen, Muddy Waters and the Rock Against Racism gig.
 Then, it happened again.
 The Palace burned down in 1980.
 It took eight years and tireless work to reopen.
 Sade was the first back on the Great Hall stage, then three nights from Barry Manilow.
 As ever, plenty more was happening.
-We had a dry ski slope, lots of bars and even a Cold War bunker.
+We had a dry ski slope, lots of refreshment and even a Cold War bunker.
 In 1990 our ice rink opened, it remains one of the hardest working rinks in the world, open 364 days a year.
 The 90s brought the BRITs and the MOBOs, while Blur launched Parklife here.
 In 1996 the Palace gained Grade II listed status.

 The new millennium saw the music take off – Bjork, Jay-Z, Chemical Brothers, Florence and the Machine, Skepta – and many, many more played the Palace.
 Our fireworks festival grew to two days.
 Our Creative Learning programme launched in 2012, so far helping tens of thousands of people to gain skills, explore their creativity and improve their well-being.
-We hosted film premieres, Red Bull racing, snooker and, of course, the darts.
+We hosted film premieres, Red Bull racing, snooker and, of course, the Darts.
 In 2018, following support from the National Lottery Heritage Fund and Haringey Council we completed a project to restore the East Wing, including reopening our Victorian Theatre after 80 years of closure.

 As things were getting bigger, better, the pandemic hit.
 It didn’t stop us though, we hosted food distribution centres, testing centres and local charities.
 Artists streamed epic performances, we took our learning programme to libraries and care homes, whilst millions enjoyed the 196 acres of award-winning Park, kept tidy with the help of award-winning volunteers.